Cavalieri’s Principle

 So, even though one looks curved and the other looks slanted, they must have the same volume.

-This is why Cavalieri’s Principle is such a powerful tool in geometry: it helps us compare and calculate volumes of unusual 3D shapes.
+Cavalieri’s Principle is a powerful tool in geometry.
+It helps us compare and calculate volumes of unusual 3D shapes.

 🍪 Quiz: Practice Cavalieri’s Principle in 3D Shapes